Emmotes/ic_spoilers/docs/mehen.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Volo's Guide to Grumpy Guys Icon](images/mehen/10505.png) **Variant 3: Volo's Guide to Grumpy Guys** (Complete Area 175)
 > Volo has returned to observe the formation.
-Only Male Champions can be used.
-Enemies move 100% faster, and deal 100% additional damage.
-Getting to know Mehen: While Mehen works best with his daughters Farideh & Havilar he's no slouch on his own.
-Without the Brimstone Angels in your formation, you need to manage Mehen's Grumpy stacks a bit differently.
-Remember that changing his column will alter how quickly he is gaining Grumpy stacks.
+> Mehen starts in the formation.
+He can be moved but not removed.
+> Only Male and non-binary Champions can be used.
+> Enemies move 100% faster, and deal 100% additional damage.
+> Getting to know Mehen: Despite the variant restriction that you may only use Male Champions, Mehen can still rely on his adopted daughters Farideh and Havilar to show up due to his passive ability.
 </div></div>

 # Formation